quanvo87/Swift-SMTP-BlogPost/Swift-SMTP-blog-post.md

 ## Send The Email!

-Restart your server now that the proper credentials are in.
+Restart your server now that the proper credentials are in (hit `⌘+r` again in Xcode).
 Refresh `localhost:8080` and try entering an email and clicking `Send`.
 I recommend sending to yourself, or a public inbox like [Mailinator](https://www.mailinator.com/), so you can confirm that everything worked.

 >_Some SMTP servers don't display mails sent like this in the sent box_.

 ### Debugging

 **Swift-SMTP** logs much of its work.
-This demo utilizes [HeliumLogger](https://github.com/IBM-Swift/HeliumLogger), so you can see this activity in the Xcode console:
+Since this demo utilizes [HeliumLogger](https://github.com/IBM-Swift/HeliumLogger), you can see this in the Xcode console:

 ![swift-smtp-demo console](https://developer.ibm.com/swift/wp-content/uploads/sites/69/2017/05/swift-smtp-demo-console.png)